RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

 The instructions below are tested on Ubuntu 14.04 LTS (Trusty Tahr) and CentOS 7 operating systems.
-For other operating systems such as Mac OS X, you may want to check out the "kickstart" set of scripts coming with the Invenio source code that perform the below-quoted installation steps in an unattended automated way.
+For other operating systems such as Mac OS X, you may want to check out the "kickstart" set of scripts coming with the WEKO3 source code that perform the below-quoted installation steps in an unattended automated way.

 Environment variables
 ---------------------

-Let's define some useful environment variables that will describe our Invenio instance setup:
+Let's define some useful environment variables that will describe our WEKO3 instance setup:

 .. glossary::